Alice Backes: Early life

 Alice Mayrine Backes was born in 1923 in Salt Lake City, Utah, the first daughter of Charles Cameron Backes and Lela Mayrine (née Maxwell) Backes, both natives of Montana.
 According to the United States Census of 1940, 17-year-old Alice was still living that year with her parents in Salt Lake City, along with her two sisters, Lorraine and Virginia.
 The 1940 census further documents that her father was at that time a salesman of rock-wool insulation.

 In Salt Lake City, Backes also attended the University of Utah, where she distinguished herself as a gifted violinist, earning a position as "concert mistress" in the university's symphony orchestra.
 After the attack on Pearl Harbor, she joined the WAVES, the women's branch of the United States Naval Reserve.
 She served stateside at WAVES "shore stations" working primarily as a jeep driver in and around Chicago and then San Francisco.
+She is pictured in the 1945 U. of Utah "Utonian" yearbook as a graduating senior.